HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 ### Dealing with concurrency

-The first thing that I couldn't wrap my head around was how to deal with any sort of concurrent changes.
+The first thing that I couldn't figure out was how to deal with concurrent changes.
 If Alice and Bob are both offline and both make changes to the signature chain, then how do you merge their two changes to end up in a consistent state?

-After all, we've gone to a lot of trouble to ensure that you _can't_ retroactively modify the chain, what with the hash-chaining and the cryptographic signatures and all.
+After all, we've gone to a lot of trouble to ensure that you _can't_ retroactively modify the chain, what with the "hash-chaining" and the "cryptographic signatures" and all.

 Here I eventually took inspiration from **Git**, which is also a decentralized collaboration system build on top of an append-only hash-chained data structure.